winnawat/hearthstone-card-package/README.md

 ## High-level insights
 ### 1. KMeans clustering
 From the notebook `hs-package-kmeans`, we can see that KMeans clustering works sufficiently well at identifying card packages.
 Many sets of cards vital to the strong decks in the metagame at that time were identified as a cluster.
 For instance, a highly optimized **Freeze Mage** archetype is infamously rigid with little room for card changes.
 The core cards are identified in the **Freeze Mage** cluster.
 Still, KMeans Clustering does not allow one card to be a member of multiple clusters.
 Hence, other clustering algorithms may need to be brought in to reflect different archetypes within a class that may utilize the same few cards.
-### 2. Principal Component Analysis
+### 2. Principal Component Analysis (PCA)
 This section explores visualization of the cards and where they stand relative to one another using Principal Component Analysis (PCA).
+PCA decomposes a multi-dimensional matrix of features into a number of arbitary axes which explain the largest portion of the samples' variance.
+For visualizations, PCA is generally used to decompose the features into 2 dimensions and the samples are then plotted using this 2-dimensional coordinate system.
+From the notebook,